Can FPL players still get a ban for yellow card accumulation?

 The table above is taken from the Football Association website and details the cut-off points for the various yellow card thresholds.

-A dozen teams have now played their 32nd league fixture of the season, so anyone playing for those clubs has now avoided the threat of a two-match ban.
+A total of 16 teams have now played their 32nd league fixture of the season, so anyone playing for those clubs has now avoided the threat of a two-match ban.

-And of the eight sides still below the 32-game threshold, it’s only players from Brighton and Hove Albion and Liverpool who can still pick up a ban (see below).
+And of the four sides still below the 32-game threshold, it’s only one player from Brighton and Hove Albion who can still pick up a ban (see below).

 |Team